just-ai/jaicf-template/README.md

 #### Obtain global URL

-You can then propagate your local instance to the Internet using
+You can then propagate your local instance to the Internet using [ngrok](https://ngrok.com/).

-`ssh -R 80:localhost:8080 ssh.localhost.run`

-Or use [ngrok](https://ngrok.com/) to obtain the global URL if there is no `ssh` in your OS.
+And then run `ngrok http 8080` in the terminal to obtain public URL.

 Copy this URL then and use it as a fulfillment URL in your [Dialogflow](https://dialogflow.com) agent (see below).